t-guan/Portfolio/resume.md

 				<ul>
 					<li>Translated industrial designs into feasible mechanical designs using PTC Creo.</li>
 					<li>Developed mechanical mechanisms for consumer devices, such as sliding doors, clips, and hinges.</li>
-					<li>Studied designs incorporating various electronic parts, such as antennas, LCD screens and batteries.</li>
+					<li>Designed devices incorporating various electronic parts, such as antennas, LCD screens and batteries.</li>
 					<li>Designed display FPC components for fit and connection inside mechanical enclosures.</li>
 					<li>Designed light pipes and other optical features for lighting on electronic devices.</li>
 					<li>Used rapid prototyping technologies, like 3D printing, custom PCBs, to test and validate potential designs.</li>